GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

 Evaluation
 ==========

-One of the strong and useful tools in Poutyne is the ``evaluate`` methods, which not only provide you with the evaluation metrics but also provide the ground truths and the predictions if the related arguments have been set to ``True`` (as below).
+One of the useful tools of Poutyne is the ``evaluate`` methods, which provide you with the evaluation metrics and the ground truths and the predictions if the related arguments have been set to True (as below).

 .. code-block:: python

     # evaluating the trained network on test data
     loss, predictions, ground_truth = model.evaluate_generator(test_dataloader, return_pred=True, return_ground_truth=True)

-In most computer vision applications, such as image reconstruction, it is very important to check the network's failures (or abilities, vice versa).
-The following part shows an input and a reconstructed image, as well as its reconstruction error map.
+In most computer vision applications, such as image reconstruction, it is imperative to check the network's failures (or abilities, vice versa).
+The following part shows an example of an input and the reconstructed image, as well as its reconstruction error map.
 The reconstruction error map shows which part of the image has not been reconstructed accurately.

 .. code-block:: python